ApurvaPandita/OLA_Dashboard/README.md

 - Why is the cancellation rate as high as 28%?
 - Which vehicle types are performing best in terms of revenue and distance?
-- How are customers paying and who are the top spenders?
+- How are customers paying ?
 - Are drivers and customers satisfied with the service across vehicle categories?
 - What are the reasons behind incomplete rides?

 ---

 ## 📁 Dataset